supergelf/calculator-code/README.md

 # calculator-code:
-#simple calculator project to learn about tkinter, thats it
+simple calculator project to learn about tkinter

+that's it